aanubhavv/Eth-Avax-proof-metacrafter/module-2-assessment/README.md

-# showcase of frontend integration
+# Showcase of frontend integration

 After cloning the github, you will want to do the following to get the code running on your computer.